eu-digital-identity-wallet/eudi-lib-jvm-siop-openid4vp-kt/README.md

 ### `response_mode`

-A Wallet can take the form a web or mobile application.
+A Wallet can take the form of a web or mobile application.
 OpenId4VP describes flows for both cases.
 Given that we are focusing on a mobile wallet we could assume that `AuthorizationRequest` contains always a `response_mode`